ihc4bc/ihc4bc.github.io/index.md

 "regionindex" is the index of the region from which the patch is extracted.
 "rowindex" and "colindex" are the row and column indices of the patch within that WSI region.
 For example, the image '0_1010_11_1_2.png' corresponds to a patient with unique ID 1010, from region 11 of the WSI, and row 1 and column 2 of that WSI-region.

+In the paper experiments the nuclei are stratified to 0, 1+, 2+ and 3+ by putting the following thresholds on the average DAB channel of each nucleus:
+- Ki67: 0.12, 0.35, 0.55
+- ER: 0.06,0.26,0.46
+- PR: 0.06,0.26,0.46
+These thresholds seeme to work reasonably well on dataset images according to an expert pathologist.

 # Citation
 If you use this dataset please cite the following paper: